Los Angeles Almanac Logo

 Also see: County Correction Facilities & Jails of Los Angeles County

-Here we provide an update to the 2016 CNN article "Pop.
+Here we provide updates to the 2016 CNN article "Pop.
 17,049: Welcome to America's largest jail" by Breeanna Hare and Lisa Rose.

 Largest Jail in the U.S.

 There are 3,096 county jail jurisdictions in the United States and the Los Angeles County jail system is the largest.
-Because Los Angeles County’s population is larger than that of most U.S. states, its jail system holds more inmates than all jails in any of 37 U.S. states.
-According to the Bureau of Justice Statistics, in 2019, about 2% of all U.S. county jail inmates were in the custody of Los Angeles County jails.
+Because Los Angeles County’s population is larger than that of most U.S. states, its jail system held more inmates than all jails in any one of 37 U.S. states, according to 2019 Bureau of Justice Statistics Census of Jails statistics.
+That same agency reported that, in 2021, a little more than 2% of all U.S. county jail inmates were in the custody of Los Angeles County jails.

 Budget for Los Angeles County Jails

-In the 2021-2022 County of Los Angeles budget, the Sheriff’s Department, which operates county jails, had a total budget of $3.37 billion, with $842.6 million (or about 24%) of that spent on its jail system.
-That included $3.16 billion for payroll and benefits; $238.7 million for services and supplies; and $17.3 million for capital assets and equipment.
+In the 2023-2024 County of Los Angeles budget, the Sheriff’s Department, which operates county jails, had a total budget of $3.78 billion, with $966.8 million of that (or 26%) for its jail system.
+The portion budgeted for the jails include $907.5 million for payroll and benefits; $52.3 million for services and supplies; and $7.3 million for equipment.
 Source: CEO of Los Angeles County.

 Chance of Landing in Los Angeles County Jail After Arrest

-If arrested in Los Angeles County, there is a 26% chance that you will end up in the county jail system.
-In 2021, there were 202,350 arrests in Los Angeles County and 53,208 of these were booked into the county jail system.
-This was a much lower arrest and jail incarceration rate than in pre-pandemic 2019, when, of 303,363 arrests, 110,941 (37%) ended up in county jails.
+If you are arrested in Los Angeles County, there is a 32% chance that you will end up in the county jail system.
+In the first six months of 2023, there were 97,021 arrests in Los Angeles County and 30,609 of these were booked into county jail.
+This was a much lower arrest and jail incarceration rate than in pre-pandemic 2019, when, of 303,363 arrests during all of that year, 110,941 (37%) ended up booked into jail.

 Average Daily Inmate Population Twin Towers Correctional Facility